 SON COVID-related violations will result in administrative review in line with the SON’s Policy on Academic and Professional Integrity.
 Accordingly, allegations of misconduct will be referred to the Committee on Academic and Professional Integrity.

-The spring 2021 semester will begin on schedule on Jan.
-6 for new APNN students and Jan.
-11 for returning APNN students.
-All other students will start on Jan.
-13. The School of Nursing will continue to deliver instruction remotely for classroom courses while offering most labs and clinical training in person, subject to physical distancing and personal protection protocols.
+The Summer 2021 semester will begin on schedule on May 10 for September and January APNN cohorts and RN to BS students.
+All other students will start on May 17.
+The School of Nursing will continue to deliver instruction remotely for classroom courses while offering most labs and clinical training in person, subject to physical distancing and personal protection protocols.
 Students should confirm the details of their individual schedule and contact their instructors to clarify their on-campus requirements.
-For more information about digital and experiential learning at the UR School of Nursing, please visit our Academic Innovation site.

 Travel remains complex due to various federal and New York State travel restrictions and guidelines.
 All members of the UR Nursing community should adhere to standards and travel advisories set by New York State and the Centers for Disease Control.
 Those individuals who travel to areas under New York State travel advisories should complete the New York State Traveler Health form to determine whether precautionary quarantine or isolation is required, and continue to monitor their health per CDC guidelines.

 - Please note: Nursing students are considered essential workers and therefore should follow New York’s guidelines for essential workers.

 - Students reporting to campus from areas outside of New York State should plan their travel in advance, allowing adequate time to quarantine, if necessary, before the start of classes.
 See the Returning Students or New Students section of this site for more details.